Skrylar/ImpromptuModular/README.md

 **STORE**: memorize the current CV to later be recalled when a trigger is sent to the Recall CV input.

-**RECALL and ARROW Inputs**: CV inputs for setting the CVs to their stored/top/bottom most position.
+**RECALL and ARROW Inputs**: CV inputs for setting the CVs to their stored/top/bottom position.
 These are edge sensitive inputs with a 1V threshold.

 **SLIDE**: determines whether the recall operation is instantaneous or transitions according to the current rate knob's setting.

 **ATTV**: Typical attenuverter to set the maximum CV range output by the module.
 At full right, a 0 to 10V CV is produced, and at full left, a 0 to -10V CV is produced.

-A 0V CV is initially stored in the CV memory and the slide sitches are in the off position, thereby allowing the Recall to act as a **Reset** by default.
+A 0V CV is initially stored in the CV memory and the slide switches are in the off position, thereby allowing the Recall to act as a **Reset** by default.

 ([Back to module list](#modules))